To access, sign in with UVA Net Badge at:

 Even though the manuscript pertains to a specific Virginia county, the impact of the work of Jefferson and his master builders and the work of faculty at the University of Virginia makes it of national interest.

 TO ORDER THE BOOK:

 Box 3608 University Station, Charlottesville, VA 22903-0608

 $49.95 + shipping and handling + Va sales tax

-Also can be purchased twww.amazon.com at 30% discount + handling
+Can be purchased twww.amazon.com at 30% discount + handling: